-- 6) Click Finish. - 7) In the following dialog (Figure 7), click Next.
-(Do not click Field Assignment.)
+- 6) Click Finish. - 7) On the following page, click Next.
+Because this is a spreadsheet, do not click Field Assignment.

 Figure 7: Because this is a spreadsheet, do not click Field Assignment.

 8) Name the file in the Location field.
 The default is ...\Addresses.odb; but you may replace Addresses with another name if you wish.
 You may also change the name in the "Address book name" field.
 In our example, the name "Points" was used for both.